RofiqZaen/PUBG-HackToo/How to use.md

 Step 3.
 Back to application HackTool and swipe from right to left or click the icon  ⋮  to choose the PUBG you are playing.
-Activate anti-banned and click the start button.
+Activate anti-banned and click the floating, tick PUBG for open.

 After entering the lobby, activate the bypass lobby and activate the hack feature in Training or on the island.

+Step 4.
 And the final step is to enable anti-report on the plane.

 ❗ If a Resource Not Found error occurs, click icon  ≡  and click Restore All and download Resources again.